spottradingllc/unused-servers/README.md

 .Parameter Quiet

-	Denotes whether to display any errors or format results ñ good for other scripts to use output for processing.
+	Denotes whether to display any errors or format results ‚Äì good for other scripts to use output for processing.

 .Parameter Environment